alisw/alibuild/docs/reference.markdown

 The following entries are optional in the header:

   - `source`: URL of a Git repository from which the source is downloaded.
-    Notice it's good practice to make sure that they are already patched, so that you can easily point to the actual sources used by the software.
+    It's good practice to make sure that they are already patched, so that you can easily point to the actual sources used by the software.
+  - `write_repo`: in case the repository URL to be used for developing is different from the `source`, set this key.
+It is used by `aliBuild init`, which will initialise your local repository with the `upstream` remote pointing at this URL instead of the one in `source`.
-  - `tag`: tag in the above mentioned repository which points to the software to be built.
+  - `tag`: git reference in the above mentioned repository which points to the software to be built.
+This can be a tag name, a branch name or a commit hash.
-  - `env`: dictionary whose key-value pairs are environment variables to be inherited by the build environment **of the package dependencies**, *e.g.*:
+  - `env`: dictionary whose key-value pairs are environment variables to be set after the recipe is built.
+The values are interpreted as the contents of a double-quoted shell string, so you can reference other environment variables as `$VARIABLE`, which will be substituted each time another recipe is built.
+    For example:

     ```yaml
     env:
       "$ROOTSYS": $ROOT_ROOT
     ```

-    **Notice this affects only the environment
-    of the dependent packages, not the current recipe.
-If you meant to set them for the current recipe, simply use export in the recipe itself.**.
+    These variables **will not** be available in the recipe iteself, as they are intended to be used to point to build products of the current recipe.
+If you need to set an environment variable for use in the recipe, use `export VARIABLE=value` in the recipe body.
   - `prepend_path`: dictionary whose key-value pairs are an environment variable name and a path to be prepended to it, as it happens in `LD_LIBRARY_PATH`.
+    This happens only after the package declaring the `prepend_path` in question is built, so it is not available in the same recipe (just like variables declared using `env`).
 You can append multiple paths to a single variable by specifying a list too, *e.g.*:

     ```yaml
     prepend_path: